What is Interview Bias and How to Avoid It | Thomas.co

 There are also times that when an interview is over, the interviewee wants to go over the copy, change or edit it to make sure that they are addressing any concerns that the interviewer may have.
 That’s not always a good option - in fact, that shouldn’t really happen but sometimes bias can step in and allow for it to happen.
 If the subject you're addressing involves technical information, you may have the interviewee check the final result for you, just for accuracy.

-Finally there is something which isn’t always considered when it comes to deciding if an interview is the best option or not, that is, do you have a standardised process in place?
+Finally there is something which isn’t always considered when it comes to deciding if an interview is the best option or not, that is, do you have a standardized process in place?
 Research by Schmidt and Hunter has consistently shown that the interview method on average explains an average of 8% variation in employee performance.
 This means its predictive power is limited when it comes to predicting which employee will perform when put on the job.

 There are a number of reasons why the interview process has such a low level of predictive power, but primarily this is focused on the factor that most interviews are unstructured and unstandardized.
 This means that candidates who have applied for the same job are sometimes asked questions that have nothing to do with the job hence making it difficult to assess their suitability for the job.